+ Get access to helpful features to grow and manage your account:

 There are a million ways to host a contest on Instagram.
 But one kind of contest that works especially well to generate more Likes is the “Like-to-win” contest.

 Here’s a super simple contest formula you can use:

 Of course, what you offer as a prize is going to change from person to person.

-If you are a business you could offer a free product as a prize, if you are a popular influencer you could offer a free shoutout, and so on.
+If you are a business, you could offer a free product as a prize, and if you are a popular influencer, you could offer a free shoutout, and so on.

 While this kind of contest won’t directly generate more Likes, it will inadvertently help you get more Likes.